loiseaujc/QuadProg/paper/paper.md

 # Summary

-`Modern QuadProg` is a modernized implementation of the original Fortran 77 `quadprog` solver written by Berwin A. Turlach.
-It can be used to solve strictly convex quadratic programs (QP) of the form
+`Modern QuadProg` is a modernized implementation of the original Fortran 77 `quadprog` solver written by Berwin A. Turlach to solve strictly convex quadratic programs (QP) of the form

 $$
 \begin{aligned}